jumpnow/jumpnowtek-site/_posts/2016-03-07-Working-with-the-Gumstix-Pi-Dev-board.md

 The Gumstix *Fast Flash Board* is much more convenient when you are flashing multiple boards in succession.

-Once you have an initial image on the *RPi CM* there are other methods you can use for updates or full-upgrades.
-For example, the method I'm using for [BeagleBone Black upgrades][bbb-upgrades] will work just as well with the *CM*.

 Assuming then that you have built your custom Yocto image using the instructions linked earlier.

 And also assuming you have already built the RaspberryPi tool `rpiboot` from the [RPi Compute][jumpnow-rpi-compute] instructions.